 - $25,000 in bodily injury liability coverage per person

 - $50,000 in bodily injury liability coverage per accident

 - $10,000 in property damage liability coverage per accident

-In addition, Delaware is a technically not no-fault state.
-However, Personal Injury Protection (PIP) is required, which pays for a drivers’ medical expenses after an accident, regardless of who caused the crash.
+In addition, Delaware is technically not a no-fault state.
+However, personal injury protection (PIP) is required, which pays for a drivers’ medical expenses after an accident, regardless of fault.
 Here are the minimum requirements for PIP in Delaware:

 - $15,000 in PIP per person